paddyvishnubhatt/kvtest/Readme.md

 Connecting to RPC Server get
 Retrieving data from DB via rpc key:"key1"
 Retrieved from DB via rpc key1 value1

+# Introduction

+1. main launches the raft/KV and http server
+2. http server (get/put) is used to wrap the raft/kv commands
+3. main also launches rpc server which listens on the same port as passed in the address

+Each node is running an instance of raft under rpc.
+The raft part comes w/ hashicorp raft lib - the rpce is a wrapper on top.
+There's another http/web wrapper as well.

+Each rpc service implements basic RAFT functions to
+1. AddNode (Voter)
+2. Get
+3. Put
+4. Monitor

+The FSM in this case is a KV - map (string,string) which is hidden inside kv and exposed via APIs above.

+Clients (like rpc client or http curl) interact w/ the rpc service and thus manipulate and get State via APIs.

 Note: A lot of hardcoding in the code - needs to be weeded out, Implement snapshot restore etc.